Full Guide to North Notts Pubs

 An attractive village pub situated in the centre of Blyth.
 The pub has a reasonably large lounge, a traditional tap room, an attractive dining room and an outside seating area.
 The walls in the lounge are decorated with photographs and paintings from nearby locations.
-Three changing guest beers on the bar and food is served daily in both lounge and dining room.
-There is a pool table in the bar and a tv for sport.
+Three changing guest beers on the bar and food is served daily in both the lounge and the dining room.
+There is a pool table in the bar and a television for sport.

 - White Swan